donnywarren/open-weather-api-lab/README.md

 Here's an exciting challenge: You'll be building a small weather app, using your newfound skills with APIs!

-Here's an exciting challenge: You'll be building a small weather app, using your newfound skills with APIs!

 ***

 ## Reading Documentation